mnicolae/learning-notes/books/the-staff-engineers-path.md

 #### Estimating time

 * Reference to [The Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/).
 * Estimating time needs to include thinking about teams you depend on.
+Talk with the teams you'll need as early as possible, and understand their availability.

 #### Agreeing on logistics